 The topic of pay transparency in private sectors is divisive and oftentimes met with ire.

-Employers worry that implementing full pay transparency — allowing every employee to view what their colleagues earn — in the workplace will foster resentments among team members and limit employers’ bargaining power in recruitment.
+Employers worry that implementing full pay transparency — allowing every employee to view what their colleagues earn — in the workplace will foster resentment among team members and limit employers’ bargaining power in recruitment.

 As a result, 17% of private companies practice full and partial pay transparency.
 According to the Institute for Women’s Policy Research, 75% of workers were discouraged or prohibited from discussing wages and salaries in 2017.
 Women’s rights activists advocate for full pay transparency as the increased visibility encourages businesses to establish a standard of equal pay for equal work and empowers female employees with information to advocate for themselves.